Peer Liaisons

 The Peer Liaisons are open to answer any questions concerning life at Yale.
 Their principle responsibility is to facilitate new students' successful transition into college.
 They serve as a source of support to ensure each mentee's academic, personal, and social success during the first year in New Haven.
 They hold bonding events and are around the NACC to talk with you about concerns, whether they be about Native identity, coursework, or social life.

-Contact Head Peer Liaison Micah Greyeyes with questions.
+Contact Head Peer Liaison Reid Hightower, '26, and Sunni Parisien, '25 with any questions.

 Kala‘i Anderson (He/Him) Berkeley College '25 Major: Ethnicity, Race, & Migration Aloha everybody, my name is Kala‘i Anderson and I am currently a junior in Berkeley College.
 I'm aiming for a degree in Ethnicity, Race, and Migration however this is subject to change as I am interested in many subjects.
 I'm from a small town on the island of Maui called Makawao where I live with my family and grandparents.
 Some fun facts about myself are that I have a twin brother, I play piano, and I worked as a kayak tour guide this past summer. |